ErickSegaar/TGIF_XLD/README.md

 ## 5. Let's do it!
 Before we start, it's important to know that each entry in XL-Deploy is known as a `Configuration Item` or `CI`.
 So each defined application, application version, environment, host, etc is a `CI`.

+*Totally blue, and you smack me in the head with every entry in xl-deploy is a CI.
+What is an entry when do I use it.*

 #### XL-Deploy: First Deployment
+*What am I doing?, where.
+Started to execute without the awareness that the detailed steps where below*

 We going to the following:
 1. Import the `PetClinic` application to deploy
 1. Define the `Tomcat` infrastructure